King-Doodle/Skripts/README.md

 # Skripts
 # A lot of skripts.
-Warning: this is meant for skripts an skripts only. if you do not know wha skript is, it is a minecraft plugin. it simplifies code into simple english language.
+Warning: this is meant for skripts and skripts only. if you do not know wha skript is, it is a minecraft plugin. it simplifies code into simple english language.
 Any code here will NOT work on JavaScript.